harshalpanchal2000/harshalpanchal2000/README.md

 ## **✨ About Me in 30 Secs ✨**

+- Hi there!
+I'm Harshal Panchal, a data science master's student with a passion for problem-solving.
+I have spent over five years working in the creative industry as an art director and visual designer, and my background has given me a unique perspective on the field of data science.
+I am known for my keen eye for aesthetics and my ability to turn complex data into insights that are easy for anyone to understand.
+I believe that data should not only be accurate but also visually appealing, and I enjoy telling stories through my data sets.

 - 👩🏻‍💻 Experienced Art Director & Visual Designer

-- 📊 Helped many companies in their business decision making & brand identity for last 5 years
+- 📊 Helped many companies in their business decision making & brand identity for last 5 years!

-- 📝 Ready to serve your company with the learnt skills.
+- 📝 Ready to serve your company with the learnt data science skills.

 ## **📚 Projects 📚**
 - For my visual designer & art director portfolio, [Click Here](https://www.behance.net/harshalpanchal2000)